General information and continuing eligibility requirements for new freshmen recipients.

 |7||The commitment cannot be used for non-credit courses or non-term specific correspondence courses.
 Recipients cannot combine this award with any other tuition waiver from federal, state, or University sources (e.g., Employee Dependent Waiver).
 The commitment cannot be used for courses taken at UNO, UNK or UNMC.|

 |8||The scholar commitment will be discontinued if the recipient withdraws from school or fails to register for consecutive semesters, unless an exception is granted because of extenuating circumstances.|

 |9||Recipients must pay for the mandatory student service fees, laboratory fees related to particular courses, and other miscellaneous fees (for example drop/add charges, registration fees, and credit-by-examination fees).|

 |10||An amount of money equal to the semester tuition charges will be credited to the recipient's student account and will appear on his or her billing statement.
 Any student whose total scholarship and/or financial aid awards exceed his or her total institutional charges for a given semester will receive a refund for the difference from the Office of Student Account.|

-For education abroad programs, this commitment may be applied toward UNL course credit (where tuition is charged).
+For global experience programs, this commitment may be applied toward UNL course credit (where tuition is charged).
 This commitment cannot be applied toward course credit that will be transferred from another institution.
-Students may apply for a variety of scholarships specific to education abroad: https://educationabroad.unl.edu/scholarships.
+Students may apply for a variety of scholarships specific to global experience programs: https://educationabroad.unl.edu/scholarships.

 This scholar commitment may be supported through the generosity of donors.
 If such is the case, you may be required to complete a thank you note.